Heck it can get confusing! There are so many different types of pasta available, it can be tricky to understand and remember which is which.

 Orecchiette means ‘small ears’, and refers to a rather curious and very different type of pasta from the Puglia region of Italy.
 A great small pasta for scooping up sauce, orecchiette go well with heavier meat and vegetable sauces.
-Click to make your own orecchiette.

 This small pasta is thought to look like grain (orzo means barley), so is often used as an alternative to rice.
 Similar to punte d’argo.

-Effectively an oversized version of rigatoni (a smallish tubed pasta), only without ridges.
+Like rigatoni (a smallish tubed pasta), only without ridges.

 A traditional treat, pappardelle is a wide egg noodle from Tuscany.
 Often served with serious meat sauces such as wintry wild boar ragu.

 An interchangeable term that refers to mezzalune in some parts of Italy (such as the North), but triangular-shaped ravioli in others.
-Learn how to make pansotti here

 PASTA AL CEPPO